 Sprawled squarely and perceptibly on the horizon, winter looms unequivocally large now.
 Although still registering daytime temperatures of 63 degrees (17 Celsius)- which by all accounts is extremely mild for the time of year– as we enter the last week of October the sense of foreboding that always accompanies Samhain is curiously palpable once again.
 Summer is definitely fled, and try as it may autumn can no longer camouflage that it too is rapidly losing its grip on seasonal affairs; the sun takes longer to get out of bed each morning, soil saturation levels are back to saturated, and leaf fall speed has increased significantly as we steadily yet unmistakably slide toward first frost.

 Last week’s weather heralded a once in a lifetime occurrence on this our little green isle, as a bona fide hurricane swept across our country.
 News and media outlets played it for all its worth with live on the spot updates and saturation reportage from correspondents right across the country.
-Ophelia, a category 3 hurricane, downgraded to category 2 before being designated extra-tropical and eventually an ex-tropical storm.
-Ophelia was the easternmost major Atlantic hurricane on record, and though sadly there were lives lost, thanks to our own met service who tracked this all the way over the previous 5 days, thing could have been a whole lot worse.
-The storm resulted in wide-scale damage and destruction to property over large swathes of the country and rather sadly some deaths as a result of the high impact weather event.
+Ophelia was a category 3 hurricane, downgraded to category 2 before being designated extra-tropical and eventually an ex-tropical storm.
+Ophelia was also the easternmost major Atlantic hurricane on record, and though sadly lives were lost, thanks to our own met service who tracked this all the way over the previous 5 days, things could have been a whole lot worse.
+The storm resulted in wide-scale damage and destruction to property over large swathes of the country and, as mentioned, sadly some deaths too as a result of the high impact weather event.

 Having lost most of its destructive power coursing the cooler waters north of the Azores and subsequently along our own western Atlantic coastline Ophelia nonetheless retained enough potency to bring most of our public services to a standstill, before drifting toward Scotland making landfall in Sweden and eventually dissipating over Finland and eastern Russia.
 However, 5 days after Ophelia left through the backdoor, Brian blew in the front door.
 A hurricane and North Atlantic Storm all in the same week!
 We’re a hardy bunch us Irish; a well-weathered people; a wintered people: Hibernians, literally.